 Excise control

 Customs can check that the transport of excisable goods, such as alcohol and tobacco, is carried out in accordance with the rules in force.
-Excise duty must be paid on these goods when they enter Sweden.
+In some cases, these products are subject to excise duty when they enter Sweden.

 The role of Swedish Customs